 This is the first time I’ve been in charge of implementation, which means I see it up close, every stage of the process.
 From site layout to driver training and general organization, I have a complete picture of what’s involved now.
 I’m in awe of and very impressed by the expertise of my colleagues, both in the Netherlands and internationally.
 Managing public transport in a large city is a complex challenge.
 The players involved and the many variables to be taken into account make this project all the more ambitious.
 I’d like to stress how impressive it is to see a company succeed in building such an organization in just a year and a half.
 So far, it is a success thanks to outstanding teamwork.

-Gwendal Gicquel is at the head of the Marseille-Toulon-Nice line, historic because it is the first regional line open to rail competition in France.
-As Director of Transdev Rail Sud Inter métropoles, he shares his background, the challenges associated with this unprecedented launch and his ambition for a more modern, accessible and efficient service.
+Gwendal Gicquel is head of Transdev Rail Sud Inter métropoles, the operating company of the Marseille-Nice line, the first regional rail line in France to be opened to competition.
+He shares his background, the challenges of this unprecedented launch and his ambition for a more modern, accessible and efficient service.

 Could you briefly introduce yourself?